Theory of correlated Chern insulators in twisted bilayer graphene: Model and method

-The projected Hamiltonian at $B\neq0$ is invariant under the following set of symmetries \cite{Hejazi2019,TBGIII,Jonah2022}: $C_{2z}$, valley $U(1)_v$ and spin $U(1)_s$, many-body particle-hole $P$ , magnetic translation symmetries generated by $\hat{t}_{\bL_1}$ and $\hat{t}_{\bL_2}$ (see SI).
-In the absence of heterostrain $C_{3z}$ and $C_{2y}T$ also leave $H$ invariant. $P$ guarantees symmetry about the charge neutrality point, and therefore we present our results for the hole filling only.
+The projected Hamiltonian at $B\neq0$ is invariant under the following set of symmetries \cite{Hejazi2019,TBGIII,Jonah2022}: $C_{2z}$, valley $U_v(1)$ and spin $U_s(1)$, many-body particle-hole $P$ , magnetic translation symmetries generated by $\hat{t}_{\bL_1}$ and $\hat{t}_{\bL_2}$ . { We fix the gauge such that

+The above gauge choice is useful in identifying a magnetic translation symmetry breaking from the density matrix (see SI). } In the absence of heterostrain, $C_{3z}$ and $C_{2y}T$ also leave $H$ invariant. $P$ guarantees symmetry about the charge neutrality point, and therefore we present our results for the hole filling only.

+The B-SCHF calculation is carried out for a range of twist angles from $1.38^\circ$ to $1.05^\circ$, both for unstrained model as well as for realistic uniaxial heterostrain magnitude $\epsilon=0.2\%$ and orientation $\varphi=0^\circ$ (see SI and Ref.~\cite{XW2023} for the definition of the uniaxial strain orientation).
+We choose the Fermi velocity such that $\hbar v_F/a = 2482$meV with the graphene lattice constant $a\approx 2.46\AA$, and interlayer tunneling parameters $w_0=77$meV (intra-sublattice) and $w_1=110$meV (inter-sublattice).
+These parameters place the magic angle near $1.05^\circ$.
+The respective non-interacting Hofstadter spectra and Wannier diagrams with/without heterostrain are shown in Fig.~{S1} and {S11}.